 In 2018 Russia started a process of reviewing a draft bill amending its regulations on GIs.
-The bill was published for comments and CCFN filed comments to such bill.
+The bill was published for comments and CCFN filed comments in response.
 As with all GI regulations it is important to ensure that such procedures provide not only an avenue to protect legitimate GIs but also the means to sufficiently safeguard the use of terms already in the common domain.
+We are unaware of whether Russia has finalized this regulation.